DenyT17/Pokemon_Battle_Predict/README.md

 According this information I choose _RandomForestClassifier_.

 ## Next goals 🏆⌛
 * Create GUI
 * Try different classifiers and choose the best one
+* Cross validation and Feature enginering to increase accuracy